-Applicants may file a Program-based Reconsideration Request when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
+Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the MRP Program by submitting a written request via electronic or postal mail within when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
 An Applicant must submit a written Reconsideration Request directly with the Program within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.
-Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
+Provided that, if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
+Notices distributed via electronic communication shall be considered valid.
+In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
+Program notices will include the electronic and postal information where these will be received, as these may vary.